-PERSONAL DATA REPORT FORM San Jose/Evergreen Community College District - Human Resources Department
+PERSONAL DATA REPORT FORM

+San Jose/Evergreen Community College District - Human Resources Department

-READ CAREFULLY AND FOL Legal NAME (Last, First ,Middle) RUCTIONS (PLEASE PRINT) Our responsibility to students an require that we request the follow restrictions outline ed in the State Ed ducation Code § 8 37405-87406 and § 88022-88023, conviction.
-The follow juvenile court or un ring need not be der a welfare ye 81 or Penal Coo reported (1) mine outh offender la or traffic violation w; (3) any incid ns; (2) any offens dent that has be nolo contendere is considered a se which was finally settled in a sen sealed under Welfare and alth and Safety Code § 11361.5 Yes No If yes, please note in the and any other remarks of each conviction n, the specific cha arge, the fine or sentence received If you have no informat ion to list, indicate "N/A" (not applica able), sign and dat e the form.
+READ CAREFULLY AND FOLLOW THE INSTRUCTIONS

+Legal NAME (Last, First ,Middle)

+(PLEASE PRINT)

+Our responsibility to students and the public, and restrictions outlined in the State Education Code § 87405-87406 and § 88022-88023, require that we request the following information.

+A. Have you ever been convicted of any offense by any civilian or military court?
+A plea of nolo contendere is considered a conviction.
+The following need not be reported (1) minor traffic violations; (2) any offense which was finally settled in a juvenile court or under a welfare youth offender law; (3) any incident that has been sealed under Welfare and Institutions Code § 781 or Penal Code § 1203.45; (4) any conviction specified in Health and Safety Code § 11361.5 (some marijuana offenses).

+Yes

+YAS - I

+103

+If yes, please note in the spaces below the date and place of each conviction, the specific charge, the fine or sentence received and any other remarks you may feel are relevant.

+No

+If you have no information to list, indicate "N/A" (not applicable), sign and date the form.

 Date, City & State of conviction/arrest(s).
-Specific charge violated. or code section Disposition (res fine; how long ir how much prob Remarks: state briefly any other particulars not already covered or information you wish to provide. conviction of a sexual offense or controlled subjob-related qualif ostance offense v vill automatically disqualify you as employment eligibility.
-However, an employee.
-All employment ce at (408) 274-6404 should you Do you currently have released on your own re in a criminal court t of law for which you are out on bail or have been Yes No If yes, please note in the and any other remarks of each conviction n, the specific cha rge, the fine or sentence received If you have no informat able), sign and dat e the form.
-Specific charge violated. e or code section County in which pending. n charge is Trial Date (if set) I hereby give my consent to sea sexual offense or controlled subs understand that a conviction for a Looks and a feet that the control of de a magnitude de la compansión de la comp manation !
-I acknowledge that I have listed t ne requestea into imation accurately (Signature) (Date)
+Specific charge or code section violated.
+Disposition (results): how much fine; how long in jail or prison; how much probation Remarks: state briefly any other particulars not already covered or information you wish to provide.

+Please be advised that being convicted of a criminal offense does not necessarily disqualify you for employment eligibility.
+However, conviction of a sexual offense or controlled substance offense will automatically disqualify you as an employee.
+All employment selections shall be based upon job-related qualifications.
+Please contact the Human Resources Office at (408) 274-6404 should you have any questions or concerns.

+B. Do you currently have any offenses pending against you in a criminal court of law for which you are out on bail or have been released on your own recognizance pending trial?

+Yes -- -----

+□ No

+If yes, please note in the spaces below the date and place of each conviction, the specific charge, the fine or sentence received and any other remarks you may feel are relevant.

+If you have no information to list, indicate "N/A" (not applicable), sign and date the form.

+Specific charge or code section violated.
+County in which charge is pending.
+Trial Date (if set)

+I hereby give my consent to search for a criminal history by member of the police department, and I understand that a conviction for a sexual offense or controlled substance offense will automatically disgualify me as an employee.

+I acknowledge that I have listed the requested information accurately